February 5, 2026

 What It Usually Feels Like – During & After

-Many people report:
+Many people report feeling:

-• Feeling relaxed or calm
+• relaxed or calm

-• Feeling more alert
+• more alert

-• Feeling lighter or more settled
+• lighter or more settled

-• Better sleep that night
+• better sleep that night

-• A temporary dip in energy
+• a temporary dip in energy

-• Increased awareness or emotional processing
+• increased awareness or emotional processing

 These are considered normal feedback, not reasons to be alarmed.